Hong Kong airport: Flights resume after violent protests | DW | 14.08.2019

 Hundreds of flights had been canceled or suspended at the airport on Monday and Tuesday after protesters staged a multi-day sit-in in the main hall of the airport, using luggage trolleys to stop passengers from passing through security gates.

-Some travelers were blocked from exiting the airport after their flights had been cancelled by a wall of protesters.
+Some travelers were blocked by a protesters and kept from exiting the airport after their flights had been cancelled.

 Hong Kong's Airport Authority said operations at the airport, which is one of the busiest in the world, had been "seriously disrupted" by the demonstrations.